sillsdev/TheCombine/README.md

   export CONTAINER_CLI="nerdctl"
   ```

-  If you are using _Docker Desktop_ or _Rancher Desktop_ with the `dockerd` container runtime, clear this variable or
+  If you are using _Rancher Desktop_ with the `dockerd` container runtime or _Docker Desktop_, clear this variable or
   set its value to `docker`.

 - Run with the `--help` option to see all available options.